Key takeaways

 This metric measures how much money a business brings in from its advertising efforts.

-Understanding this metric can help you determine whether or not your advertising efforts are paying off and if the time and money you’re investing into those efforts will lead to future gains.
+Calculating this metric can help you determine whether or not your advertising efforts are paying off and if the time and money you’re investing into those efforts will lead to future gains.

 How to track it?